 Future DR planning:

-Pushing users out to remote work in home offices on this scale has shown us that all broadband services are not created equal!
-Some ISP’s have features enabled in their routers which inhibit the use of remote VoIP extensions, and those ‘features’ can’t be disabled!
-Future planning should include ‘quiet-time’ testing of remote extensions on the home service of the users to detect where problems are going to arise.
-In cases where problems are found, you may elect to change broadband provider or just their router, or use 4G/5G mobile data to support your remote working next time there is a need – but be prepared and have a plan.
+Pushing users out to remote work in home offices on this scale has shown us that not all broadband services are created equal!
+Some ISP’s have ‘SIP-ALG’ features enabled in their routers which inhibit the use of remote VoIP extensions, and those ‘features’ can’t be disabled!
+DR planning in the future, should include ‘quiet-time’ testing of remote extensions on the home service of the users to detect where problems are going to arise.
+In cases where problems are found, you may elect to change broadband provider or just the home router, or use 4G/5G mobile data to support your remote working next time there is a need – but be prepared and have a plan.

 Contact us at Foxhall Solutions to talk about preparing your telecom’s strategy for the next time you need to vacate your business premises …